postmanlabs/labs-docs/src/pages/docs/api-governance/api-governance-admin-panel.md

 > You must have an [Admin or Developer](/docs/collaborating-in-postman/roles-and-permissions/) role for your team to create custom governance rules.

 You can create new custom governance rules for Postman to evaluate your API's definition.

 The new rules you create must adhere to [Spectral guidelines for custom rules](https://meta.stoplight.io/docs/spectral/e5b9616d6d50c-custom-rulesets).
+However, they can't include [Spectral custom functions](https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTkw-custom-functions).

 1. Select **Create new rule**.
 1. Define the rule in the editor.